1995vspark/FelabelaTest/README.md

 Default Load Pattern for both scenarios : 10 users with 10 seconds of rampup time for a duration of 900 seconds.

-Linio.cl homepage is included in both scenarios since the homepage is expected to have highest load compared to other pages.
+Sodimac homepage is included in both scenarios since the homepage is expected to have highest load compared to other pages.

 **Prerequisites to run the test:**